 There are consequences for actions, though.

 This should not happen to anybody.
 It should never be repeated.
 But shhhhh we don’t talk about these things.
 Right?

 I’m through being told to “let it go”.
 I’m done being told to deal with it and cope.
 This isn’t something to “cope” with.
-It’s not about coping with a lollipop I didn’t get to have for dessert.
+It’s not about coping with being denied dessert.
 This is something that should never happen.

 I’m going to talk about it, whether or not you think it’s appropriate to talk about.

 Because it’s not going to be fixed until we do talk about it.

 I ought to make clear that I did get support, that I do have friends and family supporting me.
 The issue at hand is this climate that says we don’t talk about any of this, that when I asked for help from the people who were supposed to help me—who had promised to help me—they told me “tough luck” or betrayed me.
 Those people who could have helped me, who should have helped me, were the administrators at CMU.
 They’re the ones who had the power to stop the people who harassed me, they’re the ones who had the power to put these things to rights.

 But they didn’t.
 And now, the chain of reaction is that I’m not graduating, that I’m getting suspended for what was begun last year.